A Star Is Born (1976 film): Plot

-At a memorial concert for John, Esther walks onstage, introduced as Esther Hoffman-Howard.
-The audience raises candles as a tribute to her late husband.
+At a memorial concert for John, Esther walks onstage, introduced as Esther Hoffman-Howard, and the audience raises candles as a tribute to her late husband.
 Esther sings the song John wrote for her, "With One More Look at You", and then transitions into his hit "Watch Closely Now", done in her own style.
 On the last beat of the song, Esther spreads her arms wide and looks up to the heavens.